expressjs/express/Readme.md

 Express 2.x is compatible with node 0.4.x and connect 1.x

+Express 3.x (_master_ branch) is compatible with node 0.6.x and connect 2.x

 ## Viewing Examples

 First install the dev dependencies to install all the example / test suite deps: